 To qualify for Medicaid in Georgia, you must have less than $2,000 in resources.
 The resource limit is the same regardless of whether you are in a nursing home, receiving community care, or living independently.
 Resources are assets like money and property.
 A couple can have $3,000 in resources and still qualify, unless they are qualifying under the Medically Needy Program, under which they can have $4,000 in resources.

 There are special "community spouse" rules that allow a spouse who is remaining in the community (at home or with relatives rather than in a long-term care setting) to keep more assets and income when the other spouse is in a long-term care institution.

 Some property does not count toward the resource limit.
-In Georgia, your home is exempt unless you have more than $525,000 in equity in it.
+As of 2018, in Georgia, your home is exempt unless you have more than $572,000 in equity in it.
 Your household goods are also exempt.
 In addition, Georgia will not count one car as part of your resources, regardless of its value.